Machine Learning. The Science of Selection under Uncertainty: Online Learning

 \emph{Online learning} is a learning framework, where data collection, analysis, and application of inferred knowledge are in a perpetual loop, see Figure~\ref{fig:online-vs-batch}.
 Examples of problems, which fit into this framework include: \begin{itemize} \item Investment in the stock market. \item Online advertizing and personalization. \item Online routing. \item Games. \item Robotics. \item And so on ... \end{itemize} The recurrent nature of online learning problems makes them closely related to repeated games.
 They also borrow some of the terminology from the game theory, including calling the problems \emph{games} and every ``Act - Observe - Analyze'' cycle a \emph{game round}.
-In general, we may need online learning in the following cases: \begin{itemize} \item Interactive learning: we are in a situation, where we continuously get new information and taking it into account may improve the quality of our actions.
-Many online applications on the Internet fall under this category. \item Adversarial or game-theoretic settings: we cannot assume that ``the future behaves similarly to the past''.
+In general, we may need online learning in the following scenarios: \begin{itemize} \item Interactive learning: situations, where an algorithm continuously gets new information and taking it into account may improve the quality of future actions.
+For example, interaction with Internet users falls under this category -- it makes sense to adapt to user behavior as the algorithm proceeds from one user query to the next. \item Adversarial or game-theoretic settings, where we cannot assume that ``the future behaves similarly to the past''.
 For example, in spam filtering we cannot assume that new spam messages are generated from the same distribution as the old ones.
-Or, in playing chess we cannot assume that the moves of the opponent are sampled i.i.d.. \end{itemize} As with many other problems in computer science, having loops makes things much more challenging, but also much richer and more fun.\footnote{The following quote from \citet{Rob52} is interesting to read: ``Until recently, statistical theory has been restricted to the design and analysis of sampling experiments in which the size and composition of the samples are completely determined before the experimentation begins.
+Or, in playing chess we cannot assume that the moves of the opponent are sampled i.i.d.. \item Intelligent data collection.
+To cite \citet{Tho33}, ``\emph{there can be no objection to the use of data, however meagre, as a guide to action required before more can be collected}''.
+Thompson was one of the pioneers of online learning and the theory of adaptive medical trials.
+In the context of adaptive medical trials the message is that it makes sense to look into the outcome of completed treatments before deciding on further treatments, as opposed to the more classical approach of A/B testing, where the size of treatment and control groups are decided upon before experimentation begins.\footnote{My other favourite quote on the topic is by \citet{Rob52}: ``Until recently, statistical theory has been restricted to the design and analysis of sampling experiments in which the size and composition of the samples are completely determined before the experimentation begins.
 The reasons for this are partly historical, dating back to the time when the statistician was consulted, if at all, only after the experiment was over, and partly intrinsic in the mathematical difficulty of working with anything but a fixed number of independent random variables.
-A major advance now appears to be in the making with the creation of a theory of the \emph{sequential design} of experiments, in which the size and composition of the samples are not fixed in advance but are functions of the observations themselves.''} For example, online learning allows to treat adversarial environments, which is impossible to do in the batch setting.
+A major advance now appears to be in the making with the creation of a theory of the \emph{sequential design} of experiments, in which the size and composition of the samples are not fixed in advance but are functions of the observations themselves.''} \end{itemize} As with many other problems in computer science, having loops (as in \Cref{fig:online-vs-batch}) makes things much more challenging, but also much richer and more fun to work on.
+For example, online learning allows to treat adversarial environments, which is impossible to do in the batch setting.